 Buy or finance?

 The decision to purchase or finance equipment will depend on discussions you have with your accountant and business banker.
 The costs and tax-effectiveness will play a major role in the decision.
+The Australian Taxation Office has a home office expenses calculator and work-related car expenses to help you work out tax deductions for your expenses.

 Plus, small businesses with turnover of less than $2 million may be able to access an increased tax write off on vehicle and smaller equipment purchases.